digfish/geotagged-media/README.md

 * Use [Leaflet Map Visualization Library](https://leafletjs.com/) on mobile devices instead of OpenLayers
 * Plugin view in backoffice: allow to access settings on a link close to the plugin entry
 * Geomark manually must be done in a modal overlay instead of a new page
+* Store geodata in EXIF tags directly in files that don't have it
+* Show position on a map directly in the "edit media" details
+* Turn the metadata information in the "Save box" in edit media details into a form, suppressing the form that's shown below the picture
+* Remove the geotag from metadata stored in Wordpress
+* Two or more maps in the same HTML stream does not work properly (need to replace HTML id's with classes)